 David Le Page

-Environment and human rights journalist, formerly of Mail & Guardian, Treatment Action Campaign, Southern African Faith Communities Environment Institute.
+David is an environment and human rights journalist who has worked at or with the Mail & Guardian, Treatment Action Campaign, and Southern African Faith Communities Environment Institute.
+David is also FFSA vice-chair.

 Management committee (board)